Frequently Asked Questions

 The Maine Wildlife Park (MWP) is owned and operated by the Maine Department of Inland Fisheries and Wildlife, (MDIFW) and is within the Division of Information and Education.
 The MWP has a unique organizational and financial structure.
 It operates exclusively from its own dedicated account, and does not receive Maine State general fund or departmental dollars for its annual budgets.
-In addition to admission fees, income from the Nature Store, feed machines and direct donations, the MWP is dependent upon volunteers, the Friends of the Maine Wildlife Park organization, local businesses, other MDIFW Divisions, and other state agencies for in-kind support.
+In addition to admission fees, income from the Nature Store and direct donations, the MWP is dependent upon volunteers, the Friends of the Maine Wildlife Park organization, local businesses, other MDIFW Divisions, and other state agencies for in-kind support.
 MWP Staff are not biologists or game wardens, but rather uniquely trained/educated for the specialized captive wildlife care and all other operational demands of the Park.

 How is the park different from a zoo?

 The MWP is a Maine State government facility that functions as a wildlife education center.
 It operates as a non-profit to fulfill the Department’s conservation education mission, educating visitors about Maine’s fish and wildlife and how MDIFW manages these resources.
 Unlike a zoo, the park does not feature exotic species from outside our state; or breed wildlife in captivity.
 Our animals are named and/or numbered by staff for identification purposes.
 From an educational perspective, it is important to park staff to avoid humanizing them to preserve species “wild” integrity and the safety of the humans that co-exist with them.

 The park sees well over 120,000 visitors annually, with recent year’s attendance showing consistent growth.
 During the peak summer season, close to half of our visitors come from around the U.S. and the globe.